 It had been over a month and she still couldn't produce anything more than what she'd first managed.
 Still, for once she didn't feel quite so alone in her struggles.
 Neither of the others had managed to show much for their efforts.
 Jessica, lounging on the bed with her newly-dyed purple hair, was fiddling with an amethyst crystal and muttering to herself incessantly.
 Hailey was beginning to worry about her.
 Sometimes she seemed too determined—too narrowly focused on the magic.
 She was neglecting everything else.
 Laundry was beginning to pile up in the room, dishes stacking up in the sink, and Hailey was pretty sure (though she never brought it up) that Jess hadn't even attended two of her classes yet that term.

 Weston, on the other hand, had grown so distant that he'd stopped coming to their place.
 It had slowed from the exciting first few months where he'd spent almost every waking hour with them, reveling in their new discovery.
 Now they were lucky to get together once a week.
 It had been an emotional roller coaster for Hailey.
 First she was thrilled, since she was spending so much time with the guy she was sleeping with, and thought they might have actually had something.
 She'd later despised it as he'd become overprotective and neurotic, particularly after Ian left.
 Now, with their group having shrunk down to two, Hailey was beginning to miss him.
-She didn't want to get back together romantically, but Hailey would given anything for the five of them to just spend an afternoon hanging out.
+She didn't want to get back together romantically, but Hailey would give anything for the five of them to just spend an afternoon hanging out.